cysouw/diathesis/text/c02_structure.md

 A side-effect of this approach is that 'active' is not a diathesis, but simply the unmarked counterpart of a diathetical operation.
 Even stronger, I will refrain from using the term 'active' because it immediately conjures up 'passive' as its antithesis.
 This opposition is too much of an oversimplification as 'passive' is just one of the hundreds of possible diatheses.
 Also, the 'active' does not necessarily describes an action, so content-wise this term is also ill-fitting.
 As an alternative, I will use the term ~~basic clause~~ as the unmarked base of comparison for all clause alternations.
 A basic clause is a clause with a single (finite) verb from, either in the German *Präsens* or *Präteritum* tense.^[Strictly speaking, a basic clause can also be a clause with a single finite verb in the *Konjunktiv I* or *Konjunktiv II*.
 However, because these are rather rare nowadays I have hidden this possibility in this footnote.]
 All other verb forms, including the *Perfekt* and the other traditional German tense-aspect distinctions, are all ~~derived clauses~~, i.e. the result of some kind of clause alternations.
 A clause alternation without diathesis will be called ~~epithesis~~, from Greek *ἐπίθεσις* 'placement upon, imposition'.
 Epithesis is grammatical marking 'on top of' a basic clause.^[There appears to be a rarely used alternative meaning of the term 'epithesis' in linguistics to indicate the addition of a sound to the end of the word, i.e. a special kind of epenthesis, see for example <http://www.websters1913.com/words/Epithesis>.]
 A summary of all major epithetical constructions will be presented in Chapter [-@sec:epithesis].

 The actual linguistic marking of a diathesis (for example using verbal morphology or auxiliaries) is called 'grammatical voice' in Zuñiga & Kittilä [-@zuniga2019: 4].
 This usage of the term 'voice' is rather unconventional, but I wholeheartedly subscribe to their proposal.
 The crux of this approach is that a 'voice' is the language-specific linguistic expression used to mark the diathesis.
-For example, a diathesis in German can be 'voiced' by a reflexive pronoun (Chapter [-@sec:reflexive]) or by a light verb with a *zu‑Infinitiv* (Chapter [-@sec:zuinfinitive]), and so on.
+For example, a diathesis in German can be 'voiced' by a reflexive pronoun (Chapter [-@sec:reflexive]) or by a light verb with a *zu‑In­fi­ni­tiv* (Chapter [-@sec:zuinfinitive]), and so on.
 The different kinds of grammatical voice in German are used here as the central organisational characteristic for the separation of the data chapters.
 An overview of the different German voices is given in [@sec:intro-voice].

 Zuñiga and Kittilä use the term 'transitivity' [-@zuniga2019: 3; following @hopper1980] somewhat confusingly to describe the (recurrent) connection between a diathetical operation and semantic effects on the meaning of the clause.
 For example, when an accusative argument is remapped onto a prepositional phrase, this often implies less involvement of the participant.
 The details of such semantic effects for each of the hundreds of diatheses in this book is an important and fascinating topic, for which I can currently only offer limited insights throughout.
 In practice, I assume that each diathesis as described here has some kind of semantic effect, but the details of these effect need much more detailed research, which has to be provided by subsequent work.
 Wherever I can, I will observe tendencies and propose hypotheses for such future research.